NMBouwman/NMBouwman.github.io/_posts/2024-05-27-self-predicting-sequences.markdown

 ---
 {% include script.html %}

 <em>I will go into quite some mathematical detail in this post.
 I have tried my best to make the advanced math <u>entirely optional</u> to read.
-If you are intimidated by the proofs or simply not interested, don't worry about skimming over them or skipping them entirely.</em>
+If you are intimidated by the proofs or simply not interested, don't worry about skimming over them or skipping them entirely.
+The proofs are meant to give a convincing argument and may not be rigorous.</em>

 <img title="Recurrence relation for the self-predicting sequence Q_n." alt="A recurrence relation for the self-predicting sequence Q_n.
 The left-hand side reads: Q with a subscript saying Q of n plus n.
 The right-hand side reads n." src="/images/self_predicting_seq_recurrence_relation.png">